vincent-4/lotus/docs/sem_map.rst

 Overview
 ----------
-This operato performs a semantic projection over an input column.
+This r performs a semantic projection over an input column.
 The langex parameter specifies this projection in natural language.

 Motivation
 -----------